evmos/ethermint/x/evm/vm/stateful-precompiles-doc.md

 ### Approach

-**Use cosmos sdk CacheKVStore to store 'checkpoints' of cosmos state along the way.**
+**Use cosmos sdk CacheContext to store 'snapshots' of cosmos state along the way.**

-There will be a cached state taken before beginning the eth transaction.
-In case the EVM runtime reverts, we can switch back to this state.

-Rather than committing or reverting temporary dirty state (journal) to the cosmos store _after_ the completion of the precompile `Run` function, we are proposing to cache the state _before_ any precompile call.
-This way, if any precompile logic throws an error, we can easily revert state to immediately before the precompile was called.
+In the same way the ethermint statedb uses journal entries of evm state changes for every _evm call_, a journal entry holding the stateful precompiles' state changes will be added for every _precompile call_.
+This journal entry is essentially holding a cached cosmos sdk context in which temporary, dirty state changes are added to.
+Using the same statedb journaling logic, these `CacheContext`s are either reverted during the course of the transaction (by simply removing the cache context) or committed at the end.

-Use the cosmos `CacheContext` function to take 'snapshots' and commit the cache if the corresponding logic executes successfully.

-Cases in which restoring previous state are necessary, and their corresponding desired behaviors are below.
+The cosmos `CacheContext` function takes 'snapshots' and is only committed if the calling Solidity call executes successfully.
+Cases in which restoring previous state are necessary, and their corresponding desired behaviors are below:

 - Solidity revert called before calling precompile: effectively no changes are made to Cosmos at this point, so no actions are taken
 - Precompile throws error: revert all changes to Cosmos state to the state immediately before calling the precompile, and then proceed with solidity execution
-- Solidity revert call after calling precompile: revert all changes to Cosmos state to the state immediately before the eth tx
+- Solidity revert call after calling precompile: revert all changes to Cosmos state to the state immediately before the Solidity call which invoked the prcompile.

-To implement this, we setup a `BasePrecompile` class abstraction and all stateful precompiles should inherit from this base class, which has its own `Run` function.
-The `Run` function, invoked by Geth EVM interpreter, will call the custom stateful precompile's `RunStateful` function, which includes the actual state-modifiying module-specific logic.
+Note, we also setup a `BasePrecompile` class abstraction and all stateful precompiles should inherit from this base class, which has its own `Run` function.
+Stateful precompiles should only implement the `RunStateful` function, which is given a cosmos sdk context for state changes to be made on.

+All of these revert behaviors are handled seamlessly and away from the perspective of a developer writing a stateful precompile.
+The `RunStateful` function can invoke module functions passing in the sdk context; there is no consideration of handling reverts from the perspective of a developer.

 ### Cache Structure

-**The max depth of caches is 2**
+**The max depth of caches is equal to the number of precompiles**

-The pseudocode of caching snapshots of cosmos state during an Eth transaction (specifically during the execution of `ApplyTransaction()` in Ethermint) is as follows:

-- `ethTxCtx, commitTxState := currCtx.CacheContext()`
-- `ApplyMessageWithConfig(ethTxCtx): // calls into EVM interpreter with newly created ctx`
-  - `for precompileCall in ethTxCtx.evmInterpreter():`
-    - `pcCtx, commitPCState := ethTxCtx.CacheContext() // every call is done on ethTxCtx, NOT currCtx`
-    - `if precompileCall.Success():`
-      - `commitPCState(pcCtx) // commits precompile state to txCtx`
-    - `else:`
-      - `discard(pcCtx)`
-  - `if ethTx.Success():`
-    - `commitTxState(ethTxCtx) // commits eth tx state to currCtx`
-  - `else:`
-    - `discard(ethTxCtx)`

-As seen here, the overhead with this approach includes storing extra dirty state in a cache and writing/discarding this cache for every precompile (grows linearly with number of precompiles called).
+Using this approach, cache contexts are nested, but never nested on invalid cache contexts.
+This is because, when creating a new cache context for an additional precompile call, only the last valid (non-reverted) cosmos state context is used to nest from.
+Whenever a revert is called by the EVM interpreter, the statedb `RevertToSnapshot` will omit all necessary cache contexts and future precompile calls will only nest from the previous valid cache context.

+The overhead of this method is holding cache contexts proportional to the number of precompile calls in a single transaction.
+However, on reverts, unneeded cache contexts are discarded by the garbage collector (as the journal holds no pointer to these objects).
+Additionally, at the end of the transaction, only the latest valid journal entry (and its corresponding cache context) are committed to Cosmos state.

+With this approach, no unwrapping of contexts are necessary.
+By tracking the state of the call stack with a journal, we can handle all reverts in the same way the statedb currently does.